cdqp/anyloop/doc/devices.md

 2. Devices are to maintain copies of any memory they allocate. `state->matrix` (for example) should *never* be the only pointer to its data; otherwise, that's just begging for a memory leak.
+3. If devices fail to do their job, they must return a nonzero error code from `process()`.
+This is especially important if the device was supposed to change the pipeline type.

 Built-in devices